fac-15/KASH_todo/KASH-README.md

 We also learned how to hardcode variables into testing.

-We got more familiar with jest and realised that you could use a lot of different things as the output thing, and that it didn't have to be "toBe". https://jestjs.io/docs/en/api
+We got more familiar with jest and realised that you could use a lot of different things as the output thing, and that it didn't have to be "toBe".
+There was an overall consensus that Jest was great except that we wished that it would show the results for tests passed.

+https://jestjs.io/docs/en/api